 Global Conservation – Now is the Time

-We approach 2021, however, with excitement and hope.
-In addition to our new all-around fly rods (AIR 2) new trout reels (RVR), and new trout-themed fly fishing accessories collection, we are significantly stepping up our efforts to support, promote and otherwise be more active in a range of conservation issues.
+At Winston, we approach the future with excitement and hope.
+In addition to our new all-around fly rods (AIR 2), new powerful saltwater rods (AIR 2 MAX), groundbreaking trout reels (RVR), and trout-themed fly fishing accessories collection, we are significantly stepping up our efforts to support, promote and otherwise be more active in a range of conservation issues.
 We need to be better stewards of the earth.
 We need to love it and protect it as we do our children.

 We are all subject to the inherent contradiction of wanting to be environmentally responsible and eager to promote change, yet also loving to travel to beautiful places, being consumers, having our houses and apartments heated by fossil fuels, and otherwise living in the developed world.
 How do we address this?
 We press on.
 We can all be environmentally active anyway.
 By caring enough to want change, we can help make it happen.
 If you want to find a more personal and green equilibrium, you can try to take it one step further as some of us have.
 You can buy carbon credits, use an electric car, use solar.
 Regardless of your own personal footprint, you can still be active and believe in the possibility of a healthier planet.